-As we rely more and more on digital means of communication—like email, instant messaging, and facetime—the concept of a "work-life balance" becomes a bit more blurred.
+As we rely more and more on digital means of communication — like email, instant messaging, and facetime — the concept of a “work-life balance” becomes a bit more blurred.
 With the addition of digital devices like smartphones in our lives, it gets harder to leave work at work and not let it enter our personal life.

-While a predictable nine-to-five work schedule used to be more of the status quo, a new generation of professionals are finding that they can be engaged in their work in a more flexible way.
+While a predictable nine-to-five work schedule used to be more of the status quo, a new generation of professionals is finding that they can be engaged in their work in a more flexible way.

 Besides the generational component, employee approach to engagement and a work-life balance is influenced by whether they prefer clear boundaries between work and life, or whether they are more partial to moving easily between these two traditionally isolated aspects of life.

 In her article for Quartz at Work, contributor Leah Fessler categorizes these two types of working personalities as integrators and segmentors.
 Integrators prefer to blend work and life while segmentors feel that mixing the two domains is inappropriate or distracting.

 There is no guarantee that one working style is going to be more engaged and productive than the other, Fessler says.